defconfurs/dcfurs-badge-dc27/README.md

 have a value of 18.

 ### `dcfurs.boop`
-This class accesses the hardware capacative touch controller built into the STM32L4 microcontroller.
+This class accesses the capacative touch controller built into the STM32L4 microcontroller.

 Badge Animations
 ================